Step 1/4

 • A set worship location

 The IRS will decide whether the church qualifies for tax write-offs.
-Typically, your donation will be eligible for the tax deduction if your place of worship operates solely for religious and educational purposes.
+Typically, your donation will be eligible for the donation tax deduction if your place of worship operates solely for religious and educational purposes.
 So whether you’re tithing or giving a one-time donation, both instances would qualify for a tax write-off.
-For the 2023 tax filing year, you can itemize your church donations on Schedule A. With the changes for 2021 tax filing, there is no need to itemize your church donations on Schedule A. Instead, you can deduct up to $300 as a standard deduction as a single filer.
+For the 2024 tax filing year, you can itemize your church donations on Schedule A. Instead, you can deduct up to $300 as a standard deduction as a single filer.
 Be sure to save your check stubs or receipts when donating to a place of worship.

 Non-qualified organizations or donations